 An open-ended look at contemporary art – both inside the Walker and out – as framed by our Visual Arts curators.

 Artist and choreographer Ralph Lemon’s Scaffold Room is many things: a performance, a musical, a lecture, and an exhibition.
-In development over several years, it also emerges out of a curatorial collaboration between the Walker’s visual arts and performing arts departments.
-It is in many ways a response to the way in which contemporary art […]
+In development by Lemon over several years, it also emerges out of a curatorial collaboration between the Walker’s visual arts and performing arts departments.
+It is in many ways a response to the way in which […]

 Lemon has sought to question these conditions, including the very idea that performance, or the performing body for that matter, can be objectified.